JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 *Example:* in the word index, the value is a mask indicating in which context the word occurs (code, string literal, or comment).

-In the simplest case, when we only need to know what files some data is present, the value has type `Void` and is not stored in the index.
+In the simplest case, when we only need to know in what files some data is present, the value has type `Void` and is not stored in the index.

 When the index implementation indexes a file, it receives a file's content and returns a map from the keys found in the file to the associated values.